Protofall/Crayon-Game-Framework/Crayon/README.md

 objectLogicID is basically the general behaviour of a texture.
 So a background has none, but a sprite might have weight, immunity level, etc. The id is used to refer to the "logic list" that I'll decide on its specifics later.

-Note to self: Think about palette structs instead of locking one palette to a texture/ss
+**Note to self:** The view struct probably won't be a part of Crayon and instead part of the project code

 ### Pre-requisites